Spin-Hall conductivity and optical characteristics of noncentrosymmetric quantum spin Hall insulators: the case of PbBiI: Conclusions

 \section{Conclusions}

-In summary, our analysis involved the computation of the Berry curvature and spin Hall conductivity, along with investigating the electronic and optical characteristics of PbBiI under external influences.
+In summary, we have investigated the noncentrosymmetric system PbBiI where quantized spin Hall conductivity and Rashba spin-splitting coexist.
+Our analysis involved the computation of the Berry curvature and spin Hall conductivity, along with investigating the electronic and optical characteristics under external influences.
 By introducing staggered exchange and electric fields, we were able to manipulate the optical conductivity and EELS of the PbBiI.
 The peak of the real part of the optical conductivity is observed at 0.3 eV, with perturbations causing a shift towards lower energies.
 The Berry curvature reaches its maximum near the $\Gamma$ point where band crossing occurs, diminishing significantly further away from this region.
-Given the low dynamical spin Hall conductivity, a magnetic field is necessary to induce an ac spin current.
-Furthermore, the dc spin Hall conductivity exhibits critical behavior around $k_BT = 0.016$eV.
+Given the low dynamical spin Hall conductivity, a magnetic field is necessary to induce an a.c. spin current.
+Furthermore, the dc spin Hall conductivity exhibits critical behavior around $k_BT = 0.016$ eV.